gitbito/ai-architect/README.md

 >
 > With both keys, indexing costs are typically **$0.20–$0.40 per MB** of indexable code (source files only; binaries, archives, and images are skipped).
 If only an Anthropic key is provided, indexing costs rise to **$1.00–$1.50 per MB**.

-Please feel free to contact us at support@bito.ai to subscribe to the Bito Enterprise Plan for your on-prem deployment or have Bito manage the AI Architect.
+Please contact us at [support@bito.ai](mailto:support@bito.ai) for a **free Enterprise trial** for your on-prem deployment, to subscribe to a paid plan, or to have Bito manage the AI Architect.

 ---